Olivia Lufkin

-Olivia Lufkin (born December 9, 1979), professionally known as Olivia, is a Japanese singer and songwriter.
+Olivia Lufkin (born December 9, 1979), known professionally as Olivia, is a Japanese singer and songwriter.
 Lufkin began her solo career after singing in the Japanese girl group D&D. She gained mainstream success in 2006 after creating songs for the fictional band Trapnest under the alias "Olivia Inspi' Reira (Trapnest)."
 The songs were used for the popular anime adaptation of Nana.

 Early life

 Lufkin was born in Naha, Okinawa Prefecture.
 She was born as the daughter of a Japanese mother and an American father.
 Her two younger siblings are Jeffrey Lufkin, a musician she regularly collaborates with, and Caroline Lufkin, an independent musician.
 In 1982, she moved to San Diego, California, then back to Okinawa.
 She later moved to North Carolina for two years before returning to Okinawa.

 Career

 Olivia was discovered by the director of Rising Productions (Vision Factory) while attending the Okinawa Actors' School, subsequently signing to Avex Trax as part of the Japanese idol group D&D. Producer Tetsuya Komuro thought Olivia would be perfect for a project he was planning along with Jean Michel Jarre.
 The project was to create the theme song for the 1998 FIFA World Cup entitled "Together Now".
 The single was released a month after D&D's first and only album.
 It was then decided that D&D would separate into two groups: 'Olivia' as Olivia's solo project, and Aya & Chika as 'Aya & Chika from D&D'.